.png)

 Bridgette Maurino is a Licensed Clinical Social Worker with a master’s degree in Social Work from Aurora University.
 Bridgette works with clients ranging from children, adolescents, adults, and parents struggling with depression, anxiety, mental illness, substance abuse, self-esteem, anger management, as well as those coping with relationship issues.

-Bridgette's passion is working with children, adolescents, and young adults using a variety of different therapeutic modalities such as play therapy, art therapy, walk and talk therapy, etc.
+Bridgette's passion is working with children, adolescents, and young adults using a variety of different therapeutic modalities such as Cognitive Behavioral Therapy (CBT), Soultions Focused, play therapy, art therapy, and aspects of Dialectical Behavioral Therapy (DBT).

-Bridgette has also worked in a wide variety of settings such as: after-school programs, juvenile justice departments for domestic violence, hospitals inpatient psychiatric units and PHP (Partial Hospitalization Programs) and Intensive Outpatient Programs (IOP).
+Bridgette has also worked in a wide variety of settings such as: after-school programs, juvenile justice departments for domestic violence, hospitals inpatient psychiatric units, hospital emergency rooms, and PHP (Partial Hospitalization Programs) and Intensive Outpatient Programs (IOP).

 630.277.9731 x 0